-The Central Valley is among the fastest growing regions in the U.S. Yet its largest city and bellwether, Fresno, is grappling with high poverty rates, educational shortfalls and economic disparity based on race.
-More than 60% of Fresno's 520,000 residents identify as Latino and 40% of children under 18 live in poverty.
-According to Brookings Institute, even in pre-pandemic Fresno, 45% of its residents struggled to make ends meet.
-Fresno's unemployment rate is generally double that of the state and five times higher for Black and Latino residents.
+The Central Valley is among the fastest growing regions in the U.S. Yet its largest city and bellwether, Fresno, is grappling with high poverty rates, educational shortfalls and economic disparities based on race.
+Half of Fresno's 545,000 residents identify as Hispanic-Latino, footnote1 and 33% of children under 18 live in poverty.footnote2 According to the Brookings Institution, even in pre-pandemic Fresno 45% of residents struggled to make ends meet.
+Fresno County’s unemployment rate is higher than the state average,footnote3 and the city’s jobless rate is nearly twice as high for Hispanic-Latino residents and almost three times higher for Black residents.footnote4

 DRIVE is composed of 18 individual initiatives that address racial and economic disparities focusing on three interconnected priorities: Neighborhoods, human capital and economic development.
 Together, the 18 projects represent a collective effort that, in total, will create 50,000 new jobs, train 64,000 workers, support 3,400 small businesses, and create further opportunities for Fresno residents.

-Bank of America supports DRIVE’s “Upskilling and Pathways to Employment” initiative, which is led by Career Nexus, and establishes the Career Network Hub to convene employers, workforce development groups, local government and community partners to prepare current and future workers for promising careers.
-This funding is part of the bank’s $1.25 billion five-year commitment to advance racial equality and economic opportunity.
+Bank of America supports DRIVE’s “Upskilling and Pathways to Employment” initiative, which is led by Career Nexus and establishes the Career Network Hub to convene employers, workforce development groups, local government and community partners to prepare current and future workers for promising careers.

 The support for Fresno DRIVE is an example of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
 From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s biggest challenges.